Poniverse/Pony.fm/documentation/notifications.md

 3. An `Activity` record is created for the action.

 4. A `Notification` record is created for every user who is to receive a notification about that activity.
-These records act as Pony.fm's on-site notifications and cannot be disabled.
+These records double as Pony.fm's on-site notifications and cannot be disabled.

 5. Depending on subscription preferences, push and email notifications will be